maticnetwork/matic-cli/README.md

 #### Clean setup

-Stop al services, remove the `matic-cli/devnet` folder, and you can start the process once again
+Stop all services, remove the `matic-cli/devnet` folder, and you can start the process once again

 #### Notes